cbejensen/mini-ajax/README.md

 Being able to console.log data is cool, and a great place to start, but we need to get that data into our DOM!

-- Create an insertData function that takes the data, parses our it's valuable information, and writes it to the DOM
+- Create an insertData function that takes the data, parses it's valuable information, and writes it to the DOM

 ``` javascript
   var insertData = function (arr) {